MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 In the training dataset:

-- `Positive class(Exited)` refers the minority class, which takes 20.34% of the dataset.
+- `Positive class(Exited)` refers to the minority class, which takes 20.34% of the dataset.
 - `Negative class(Non-Exited)` refers to the majority class, which takes 79.66% of the dataset.

 The next cell rewrites the oversample function in `imbalance` library to generate a balanced dataset: